ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 registered there as a convenient location for the claim names.

-When the claims array is transferred as a property in the Issuer Header, any variations of that array between JWP will be visible to the verifier, and can leak information about the subject or provide an additional vector for linkability.
+When the claims array is transferred as a property in the Issuer Header, any variations of that array between JWPs will be visible to the verifier, and can leak information about the subject or provide an additional vector for linkability.
 Given the privacy design considerations around linkability, it is RECOMMENDED that the claims are